Use the search to find what you are looking for

 (A papyrus from ancient Egypt in 1500 B.C. indicates that cancer was treated by cauterization to destroy tissue with a hot instrument and surface tumours were surgically removed, much as today.)

 Particularly for those who have surgery and for advanced cancer patients it is important to control pain where it occurs.
 Palliative and supportive care in general is explained in this section.
-A ‘toolkit for patients and families’ on Tackling Cancer Pain is being developed by Dr Nic Hughes, Senior Research Fellow in Palliative Care at the University of Leeds.
-Please note that this resource is presently under development and the author is seeking comments (contact us if you want any passed on).
-We think it an excellent resource and will replace the draft with the final version when it is available, but in the meantime it gives patients and carers a way of understanding and communicating any pain.
+A ‘toolkit for patients and families’ on Tackling Cancer Pain has been developed by Dr. Nic Hughes, Senior Research Fellow in Palliative Care at the University of Leeds.
+This excellent preliminary version gives patients and carers a way of understanding and communicating any pain.